Colour Psychology in Interior Painting: Transform The Home

 Use the dominant colour for 60% of the wall, the secondary for 30%, and an accent for 10% (e.g., decor).

-Best Two-Tone Wall Color Combinations
+Best Two-Tone Wall Colour Combinations

 Need inspiration?